ygritte723/NeSVoR/README.md

 NeSVoR currently supports the following commands.

 [`nesvor reconstruct`](#reconstruction): reconstruct a 3D volume (i.e., train a NeSVoR model) from either multiple stacks of slices (NIfTI) or a set of motion-corrected slices (the output of `register`).
-It can also perform multiple preprocessing steps, including brain segmentation, bias field correction, and registration, by setting the corrsponding flags.
+It can also perform multiple preprocessing steps, including brain segmentation, bias field correction, and registration.

 [`nesvor register`](#registration-motion-correction): register stacks of slices using a pretrained SVoRT model or stack-to-stack registration.